-The month of October is Breast Cancer Awareness month.
-It’s an important month that focuses on educating people about the signs, risks, and prevention of one of the most common cancers that affect many women worldwide.
+October is Breast Cancer Awareness month, an important time that focuses on educating people about the signs, risks, and prevention of one of the most common cancers that affect many women worldwide.
 Most importantly, breast cancer awareness is about empowerment, giving people the knowledge and confidence to take charge of their health.

-Samantha Pina, a breast cancer survivor, discusses her experience with breast cancer, highlighting her initial realization of something being wrong after contracting coronavirus three times and struggling to recover.
-She emphasized the support from friends and family, which included daily gifts and visits, as crucial for her recovery.
+Samantha Pina, a breast cancer survivor, realized something was wrong after contracting coronavirus three times and struggling to recover.
+The support from friends and family, which included daily gifts and visits, were crucial for her recovery.
 Despite ongoing pain from reconstruction, the presence of loved ones made her recovery easier.
-Pina advised newly diagnosed individuals to listen to doctors, get second opinions, and ask questions.
-She stressed the importance of early detection, expressing hope through her children and grandchildren, and urged women to get mammograms.
+Pina advised newly diagnosed individuals to listen to doctors, get second opinions, and ask questions, stressing the importance of early detection.

 “Take care of your health.
 It’s also very treatable if it’s caught early.
 Listen to the doctors and do all the tests, maybe get a second opinion.
 The recovery after surgery was the hardest, and the current pain from the reconstruction is hard, but get your mammograms,“ Pina said.